Commit-Boost/commit-boost-client/docs/docs/get_started/overview.md

 Each component roughly maps to a container: from a single `.toml` config file, the node operator can specify which modules they want to run, and Commit-Boost takes care of spinning up the services and creating links between them.
 Commit-Boost ships with two core modules:
-- a PBS module which implements implements the [BuilderAPI](https://ethereum.github.io/builder-specs/) for [MEV Boost](https://docs.flashbots.net/flashbots-mev-boost/architecture-overview/specifications)
+- a PBS module which implements the [BuilderAPI](https://ethereum.github.io/builder-specs/) for [MEV Boost](https://docs.flashbots.net/flashbots-mev-boost/architecture-overview/specifications)
 - a signer module, which implements the [Signer API](/api) and provides the interface for modules to request proposer commitments

 ## Setup